Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Introduction

 \section{Introduction}

-One of the cornerstones of potential theory is the notion of set capacity, which plays there a r\^ole analogous to that played by Lebesgue measure (or Haar measure) in the theory of $L^p$ spaces and harmonic analysis.
+One of the cornerstones of potential theory is the notion of set capacity, which plays there a r\^ole analogous to that played by Lebesgue measure, or Haar measure, in the theory of $L^p$ spaces and harmonic analysis, to oversimplify a bit.
 The notion of capacity has its origins in physics, where it measures the maximum amount of (positive, say) electric charge which can be carried by a conductor while keeping the potential generated by that charge below a fixed threshold.
 The notion of capacity has been extended to nonlinear potentials, to various metric space settings, to the theory of stochastic processes and more.
-For a long time, capacity had its peculiar r\^ole in the theory of conformal mappings and it is foundational material for the theory of quasi-conformal mappings.
-There is an extensive literature on these topics and we merely refer the reader to a tiny sample of it see for example \cite{AH}, \cite{Doob}, \cite{He}, \cite{Mazya}, \cite{Ts}.
+Since a long time, capacity had its peculiar r\^ole in the theory of conformal mappings and it is foundational material for the theory of quasi-conformal mappings.
+There is an extensive literature on these topics and we merely refer the reader to a tiny sample of it \cite{Ts} \cite{AH} \cite{Mazya} \cite{Doob} \cite{He}.

 A basic fact about set capacity is that it is subadditive, but not additive; to the point that there are sets of positive, finite capacity with different Hausdorff dimensions.
-Capacity, that is, is much different from (although linked with) Hausdorff measure.
-This fact makes computing, or just estimating, set capacity a craft on its own.
+Capacity, that is, is much different from, although linked with, Hausdorff measure.
+This fact makes it computing, or just estimating, set capacity a craft on its own.
 The capacity of a set, in fact, measures together its geometric size and the way its pieces are distributed in the surrounding space.
 The bed of nails of a fakir is a well known example: cleverly arranged nails sum up to little area, but they might be distributed so as to have sufficient capacity not to break the membrane which is laid on them.

 There is one context, however, where an elementary algorithm to compute capacity exists, and that is the context of trees.
-The capacity of subsets of the tree's boundary, in fact, reduce to the calculation of continued fractions of generalized type.
-This fact seems to have been independently observed by all researchers who, for different reasons, developed some potential theory on trees \cite{ARS3}, \cite{LyPe}, \cite{So}.
+The capacity of subsets of the tree's boundary, in fact, reduces to the calculation of continued fractions of generalized type.
+This fact seems to have been independently observed by all researchers who, for different reasons, developed some potential theory on trees \cite{LyPe}\cite{So}\cite{ARS3}.
 It is interesting then to know if these simple calculations on trees can be of some help in estimating capacities of sets in, say, Euclidean space.